church-st-chihuahuas/tiffin/README.md

             [Impediments] lack of knowledge of how ransack/solar work for search, which I plan to correct on working on them

-- Samir - [last 24] Finished defining and testing models and relationships between them; Built chef view displaying all fields and relationships for a chef [next 24] Implement geocoding of addresses and distance calculations for chefs and clients [impediments] N/A
+- Samir - [Last 24] Finished defining and testing models and relationships between them; Built chef view displaying all fields and relationships for a chef [Next 24] Implement geocoding of addresses and distance calculations for chefs and clients [Impediments] N/A

-- Eric - [last 24] CI/CD implementation, daily scrum, mobbing
+- Eric - [Last 24] CI/CD implementation, daily scrum, mobbing
-         [next 24] CD/CD implementation cont., daily scrum, mobbing [impediments]
+         [Next 24] CD/CD implementation cont., daily scrum, mobbing [Impediments]

-- Santiago - [last 24], Revisited the implementation of the session management.
+- Santiago - [Last 24], Revisited the implementation of the session management.
 Moved biz logic to helpers, thus de-cluttered views.
 Learnt important lessons in testing
-            [next 24], The workflow for registrations was improved and implemented.
+            [Next 24], The workflow for registrations was improved and implemented.
-            [impediments] NONE
+            [Impediments] NONE

-- Christopher - [last 24] Paired with Santiago to complete login and session UI workflow, [next 24] Work with Santiago to complete UI workflow, and then begin mobbing the chef display data, [impediments] None
+- Christopher - [Last 24] Paired with Santiago to complete login and session UI workflow, [Next 24] Work with Santiago to complete UI workflow, and then begin mobbing the chef display data, [Impediments] None

 July 8:  4:00 pm on 08 July 2018